alexis-kouvakas/Stegpass/README.md

 # Stegpass
 A lightweight and straightforward encrypted password manager, featuring database steganography for enhanced security.
-Ideal for users seeking a secure and efficient way to manage passwords on Linux systems.
+Ideal for users seeking a secure, stylish and simple way to manage passwords on Linux systems.